Sundarenius/Jobflix/README.md

 # Jobflix-Admin Page

-Project needs restructuring and some refactoring.
+Project needs folder restructuring and some refactoring.